Crow Holdings

-Crow Holdings is a privately owned real estate investment and development firm based in Dallas, Texas, US, which has been operating since 1948.
-Originally founded by Trammell Crow, the firm was expanded under the direction of his son, Harlan Crow, Chairman and former CEO.
-As of 2018, the company employed 450 people through its operating businesses in locations throughout the US.
-As of 2020, Crow Holdings managed $19.6 billion.
+Crow Holdings is a privately held real estate investment and development firm based in Dallas, Texas, US, which has been operating since 1948.
+The firm provides investment and portfolio management as well as multifamily, industrial, and retail property development through its respective platforms, Crow Holdings Capital and Crow Holdings Development.
+Originally founded by Trammell Crow, the firm was expanded under the direction of his son, Harlan Crow, and current CEO Michael Levy.
+As of 2018, the company employed 550 people through its operating businesses in 19 locations throughout the US.
+As of 2024, Crow Holdings managed $33 billion.

 Business

 Founder Trammell Crow began developing real estate at the end of World War II.
-Since then, Crow Holdings has been an active investor and/or developer in industrial, multifamily, office, retail, mart, land and hotel real estate businesses in the US, Europe and South America.
+Since then, Crow Holdings has been an active investor and/or developer in industrial, multifamily, office, retail, mart, land and hotel real estate businesses in the US, Europe, and South America.
 Crow Holdings also holds stakes in privately held businesses and other financial assets.

-Crow Holdings companies include: Crow Holdings Capital, Trammell Crow Residential, Crow Holdings Industrial and Crow Holdings Office, and maintains a broad portfolio of investments including various signature properties including Old Parkland office campus, the Anatole Hotel, the Dallas Market Center, The Brussels Trade Mart and The Windsor Court Hotel in New Orleans.
+Crow Holdings subsidiaries include: Crow Holdings Capital and Crow Holdings Development.
+Trammell Crow Residential, Crow Holdings Industrial, and Crow Holdings Office operate under Crow Holding Development.
+The firm maintains a broad portfolio of investments including various signature properties including Old Parkland office campus, the Anatole Hotel, the Dallas Market Center, The Brussels Trade Mart and The Windsor Court hotel in New Orleans.

 Crow Holdings Capital

 Crow Holdings Capital is an investment management company of Crow Holdings.
-It was registered in 2011 as a Registered Investment Advisor to continue Crow Holdings private equity real estate fund business which was launched in 1998 with a $281 million fund.
-As of 2018 Crow Holdings Capital managed $10 billion AUM.
+It was registered in 2011 as an Investment Advisor to continue Crow Holdings private equity real estate fund business which was launched in 1998 with a $281 million fund.
+As of 2024, Crow Holdings Capital managed $19 billion in assets under management (AUM).

-Trammel Crow Residential
+Trammell Crow Residential

-Trammell Crow Residential is the multifamily real estate development company of Crow Holdings.
-Founded in 1978, TCR develops multifamily real estate projects in major markets across the U.S. During its 40-year history it has built over 275,000 multifamily residences.
-In 1997 TCR was the largest builder of apartments in the US.
-TCR has been ranked one of the top ten largest apartment developers in the U.S. in 2014, 2015, 2016, 2017, 2018 and 2019.
+Trammell Crow Residential (TCR) is the multifamily real estate development company of Crow Holdings and primarily focuses on Sun Belt markets.
+Founded in 1978, TCR develops multifamily real estate projects in major markets across the U.S. During its 40-year history TCR has built over 275,000 multifamily residences.
+In 1997, TCR was the largest builder of apartments in the US.
+Since 2014, TCR has been annually ranked in the top ten of the National Multifamily Housing Council’s NMHC’s 25 Largest Developers list.
+Most recently, TCR was ranked #3 on this list in 2024.